 Instructions

 1. Bring a large pot of water to boil.
-Once boiling, add a handful of salt and egg noodles.
+Once boiling, add a handful of kosher salt and egg noodles.
 Cook according to package directions, about 10-12 minutes.
-Drain when done.
+Reserve 2 tablespoons pasta water then drain into a colander.

-4. Add the cooked noodles to the cabbage mixture and toss to coat.
-If it's a little dry, add the remaining 2 tablespoons butter.
-Season with black pepper and taste to adjust for salt.
+3. Add the cooked noodles, remaining 2 tablespoons butter, and reserved pasta water to the cabbage mixture and stir until butter has melted.
+Season with black pepper then taste to adjust for salt.

 Notes